C4G/BLIS/docs/index.md

 Thirdly, **Technicians** are the majority of BLIS users.
 The role of Technicians is to enter in and verify patient data.

 ## Director Overview <a name="director_overview"></a>
-The director role allows a user to control some components at a country level.
+The Director role allows a user to control some components at a country level.
 This is organized into tabs, as with the other interfaces.

-### Lab Configurations
+### Lab Configurations <a name="director_lab_configuration"></a>
-In the **Lab Configurations** tab, the director can view lab backups that have been imported.
+In the **Lab Configurations** tab, the Director can view lab backups that have been imported.
 A list of the different lab configurations is also displayed, along with links to export each of these lab configurations.
-This allows a director to setup a lab configuration in advance and then export it for a new lab to import to streamline the process.
+This allows a Director to setup a lab configuration in advance and then export it for a new lab to import to streamline the process.

 To setup a new lab configuration, click the button to add a new lab.
 This walks the user through four steps to setup site information, technicians, base configuation, and test types.